Zakaboy26/100DaysofCode/README.md

 ---

 ### 📘 About This Repo
-This repository is for my personal learning and reference as I work through the **100 Days of Python** course by *Angela Yu*.
+This repository is for my personal learning and reference as I go through the 100 days of coding challenge, focusing on Python.
 Portfolio projects and advanced sections will be uploaded separately once completed.

 ---